nahuelbrandan/nahuelbrandan.github.io/README.md

 * It is recommended that all the images used have _.webp_ format which is optimized and has a better performance when loading web pages.

-  In Linux, you can do:
+  On Linux, you can do:

     * `sudo apt install webp`
     * In the directory of the images execute: